Last updated: February 18, 2021

 Accessible Rooms, Baby Changing Station, Elevator, Gifts/Souvenirs/Books, Historical/Interpretive Information/Exhibits, Information, Restroom, Restroom - Accessible

-Located at 844 East Pratt Street, the Star-Spangled Banner Flag House was constructed in the late 1700s.
+Located at 844 E. Pratt Street, the Star-Spangled Banner Flag House was constructed in the late 1700s.
 Mary Pickersgill and her family began renting the house in the early 1800s.
-In a little over a decade, Mary saved enough money to buy the house, an unusual accomplishment for a woman at this time.
+Mary started a flag making business and in a little over a decade, she saved enough money to buy the house, an unusual accomplishment for a woman at this time.
 She even added a kitchen and a boarder’s room to the house in 1820.

 Mary lived in the house until her death in 1857 and the property remained in the Pickersgill family until 1864.
 The house exchanged hands multiple times and later functioned as a saloon and a warehouse.
 In 1929, the City of Baltimore purchased the property and preserved it as a historic building.
 A National Historic Landmark, the house is now a historic home and museum.

 Return to the Travel Baltimore main page.